mvolkmann/blog/src/smalltalk/16-variables.md

 To assign initial values to the class variables of a class, define the class method `initialize` and explicitly send that message to the class.
+TODO: It the class method `initialize` called automatically when its class is installed?

 ## Class Instance Variables